Here are some ideas and free or low-cost resources that we have become aware of.

 There are lots of online resources to help keep everyone fit, and kids might find some of these great fun!

-BodyCoach TV shows Joe Wicks’ 30-minute daily exercise videos, streamed live at 9.00 am each morning and then view-able as YouTube videos, are proving enormously popular with kids and parents alike.
+BodyCoach TV shows Joe Wicks’ exercise videos on YouTube are proving enormously popular with kids and parents alike.
 Search YouTube for “P.E with Joe”

 Health For Kids offers advice to parents, including how to explain coronavirus to children, as well as information for kids on health and fitness and exercise videos. https://www.healthforkids.co.uk/